containers/podlet/README.md

-  container  Generate a quadlet file from an existing container network    Generate a quadlet file from an existing network volume     Generate a quadlet file from an existing volume help       Print this message or the help of the given subcommand(s)
+  container  Generate a quadlet file from an existing container network    Generate a quadlet file from an existing network volume     Generate a quadlet file from an existing volume image      Generate a quadlet file from an image in local storage help       Print this message or the help of the given subcommand(s)

 Options:
   -h, --help  Print help (see more with '--help')
 ```

-If you have an existing container, network, or volume, you can use `podlet generate` to create a quadlet file from it.
+If you have an existing container, network, volume, or image, you can use `podlet generate` to create a quadlet file from it.

 ```
 $ podman container create --name hello quay.io/podman/hello:latest